ecaromolina/wp1_documentation/docs/modules_documentation/data_processing_utils_doc.md

 - Within the methods specific to each cohort, named according to the rule `preprocess_cohort-name`, the specific modifications for each cohort are applied.
 Generally, in the current version, the `set_new_variables` method is called (for all cohorts).
 This method performs the following actions:

     - Calls the `get_last_version` and `set_status_metadata` methods.
 The first merges the dataframes from each version of the same cohort into a single dataframe, which is stored in the `data` attribute.
-It adds the `version_date` variable and removes duplicates for each patient, keeping only the data from the latest version for each patient (the available data, i.e., the databases, are wide-format dataframes, so there should be no repetitions in the `id_var` column).
+It adds the `version_date` variable and removes duplicates for each patient, keeping only the data from the latest version for each patient (the available data, i.e., the databases, are wide-format dataframes, so ther e should be no repetitions in the `id_var` column).
 Once duplicates are removed, this method creates the `status` column/variable, assigning the values *ongoing*, *finished*, or *withdrawn* based on the `version_date` variable.
     The second method updates the `var_data` and `level_data` dataframes with the new information about the `status` variable.
 This method returns the updated dataframes, which are stored in the corresponding attributes.

     - Calls the `set_birth_date_column`, `set_exit_date_column`, and `set_cohort_column` methods.
 These create the respective variables in the `data` dataframe, and each returns the updated `var_data` and `level_data` dataframes, ensuring the respective attributes are updated with the new information.